Carpet Chameleon Care Guide

 Even if some people won’t agree, Carpet Chameleon care is not more challenging than other species’ care.
 Carpet Chameleons aren’t any more delicate than the ubiquitous Panther Chameleon, as long as they are captive bred.

-Imported wild-caught specimens usually carry a heavy parasite load, and are usually extremely stressed.
+Imported wild-caught specimens usually carry a heavy parasite load and are usually extremely stressed.

-As follows we will provide you with some insight on what it’s like to care for a Carpet Chameleon and what kind of work they require.
+We will provide you with some insight on what it’s like to care for a Carpet Chameleon and what kind of work they require.

 Quick Reference Section